 - Increase the reporting of incidents by improving access to services

 Sexual violence will not be excused or tolerated.
 Existing criminal, civil and disciplinary actions will be enforced.
 Montclair State University has adopted measures to educate the campus community and protocols to assist victims.
 Special emphasis is placed on the needs, rights and privacy of the victim and due process for offenders.
 The University adheres to federal, state and local requirements for interventions, crime reporting and privacy provisions related to sexual assault.

 It is our hope that no one within our campus community will become a victim of sexual assault.
-However, if it occurs, the University has created a Sexual Assault Response Team (Montclair State University SART) to meet all victim needs.
-Montclair State University SART is modeled after New Jersey State Standards for Survivors of Sexual Assault and provides on campus services identical to official SART sites in the state.
-The team is trained to provide victim-centered, compassionate, comprehensive services directly on campus 24 hours a day, 7 days a week throughout the year.
+However, if it occurs, the University has a group of professionals who are tasked to meet all victim needs.
+The members are trained to provide victim-centered, compassionate, comprehensive services directly on campus.

 The Montclair State University Police Department is a fully sworn police agency with extensive training in sexual assault law, victim rights and the emotional and physical needs of a victim.
 They provide criminal investigation at the request of the victim.

 Montclair State’s University Health Center has certified Forensic Nurses who are trained to provide medical care, forensic evidence collection and preventive medications.
 All services are provided at the University Health Center.

 Victims of sexual assault at Montclair State University have several options for care and services.
 The victim has the right to accept or decline any or all of the following:

 - Evaluation/treatment of injuries and prevention of sexually transmitted diseases and pregnancy